InitWare/CGrpFS/README.md

 for nodes, as the GNU/Linux CGroup filesystem allows changing permissions, e.g. to facilitate delegation.

-To ensure consistency of file contents over the course of multiple reads, each `open` operation allocates a buffer into which the contents of the associated file is generated in full.
+To try to ensure consistency of file contents over the course of multiple reads, each `open` operation in the FUSE version of CGrpFS allocates a buffer into which the contents of the associated file is generated in full, and this buffer is used for each read with that FUSE file handle.
+This may not work properly in every case because the SunOS VFS (as imitated by BSD) enforces a distinction between the file and vnode levels absent from GNU/Linux.
+The likely result of this distinction is that read operations may not be mapped to the right file handle during read operations.
+The only viable fix (which would also work for PUFFS) would be the generation of a fresh vnode for every open.

 A mini-ProcFS is also provided with only a minimal `cgroup` file present in each PID's directory.
 The nodes for directories (and the contained `cgroup` file)